Vaibhav2002/Healthify/README.md

 # Blog ✍

-To know more about how I build this project, read my article on hashnode
+To know more about how I build this project, read my article on https://vaibhav2002.hashnode.dev/healthify-an-app-to-track-your-daily-water-intake-and-sleep-and-boost-your-work-efficiency-auth0hackathon

 # Application Install